 Ms Hamam appealed to the EAT, arguing that ET had not put enough weight on the fact that the embassy was a “British enclave”.
 The EAT dismissed the appeal.
 It was held that an employee who works in a “British enclave” is not necessarily within the jurisdiction of UK employment or discrimination law.
 Further, there had been no previous case where a locally engaged individual succeeded in demonstrating that they fell within the territorial scope.

 The case demonstrates the fact-specific nature of analysis required when determining the territorial scope of UK employment and discrimination law.
 It also reaffirms the position that working in a “British enclave” does not bestow automatic entitlement to protection British employment rights.
 It is important to remember that employees who are locally engaged will likely be protected by the legislation of the applicable country in which they are employed.
 Where there is an international element to an individual’s employment it is always advisable to seek expert advice.

 We have a particular reputation advising multi-national employers and employees on a wide range of issues, including allegations of wrongdoing, whistle-blowing, harassment and discrimination claims, restrictive covenant issues, and bonus and wrongful dismissal claims, frequently with a cross-border element.
-If you would like to discuss any issues you may be facing, or for guidance on your specific rights, responsibilities and potential liabilities, please contact Partner Beth Hale and Associates David Jones and Pooja Dasgupta, all of whom specialise in advising and representing multi-national employers and employees.
+If you would like to discuss any issues you may be facing, or for guidance on your specific rights, responsibilities and potential liabilities, please contact Partner Beth Hale or Associate David Jones, both of whom specialise in advising and representing multi-national employers and employees.